XenonCloudInc/GravityForms/README.md

+This is an abandoned project from Christi Richards, we would like to start working on this as one of our projects and bring it back to life.
+If you can contribute anything we would gladly appreciate it.

 # Gravity Forms Zendesk Add-On

 Gravity Forms Zendesk Add-On integrates Gravity Forms with Zendesk allowing form submissions to be automatically sent as a new ticket to your Zendesk account.
 It utilizes the [Zendesk v2 API](https://developer.zendesk.com/rest_api/docs/core/introduction), [GFFeedAddOn](http://www.gravityhelp.com/documentation/gravity-forms/extending-gravity-forms/add-on-framework/gffeedaddon/), PHP, and cURL.